ziontee113/neo-minimap/README.md

-     -- accepts multiple treesitter queries, corresponse to each keymap, -- if you press "keymap1", minimap will start with first query, -- if you press "keymap2", minimap will start with second query, -- you can have only 1 keymap but multiple queries / regexes query = {
+     -- accepts multiple treesitter queries, corresponse to each keymap, -- if you press "keymap1", minimap will start with first query, -- if you press "keymap2", minimap will start with second query, -- you can have empty query table option if you want to use regex only query = {
             [[
         ;; query